What can you recycle? Take a look!

-As a sustainable business we aim to enhance the social and ecological relationships we have with our community and environment.
+As a sustainable business, we aim to enhance the social and ecological relationships we have with our community and environment.
 We would like to share some options for responsible disposal of the products we offer.
+We have put together this chart to help you understand your options for the proper recycling of used oral care items.

 Our Recycling Program

-Through Terracycle, we are able to accept toothbrushes, toothpaste tubes, mouthwash bottles, deodorant and floss containers for recycling.
+Through Terracycle, we are able to accept toothbrushes, toothpaste tubes, mouthwash bottles, deodorant, soap wrappers and floss containers for recycling.
 We box these and send them to be recycled and remade into new products.

 You can recycle too!